 Tax time is stressful for some people and waiting to do them can cause even more anxiety.

 For most Americans, federal tax returns are due on April 15th – better known as Tax Day.
-But living in Maine or Massachusetts gives you two extra days because of the Patriots’ Day holiday.

-Remember filing early will help you get your refund faster and cut down on identity fraud.
+But, remember filing early will help you get your refund faster and cut down on identity fraud.
 And if you find out you owe money after your taxes are completed, you can wait until Tax Day to file and pay the taxes due.